rich-p-rich/fizzbuzz-p2/README.md

 I have tried to design it so that anyone who can read and operate a mobile phone / web-browser can play the game; it would work well for children / young teenagers who want to practise their maths, but I think it works well for people of all ages.

+## Gameplay: Development

+My plan for the scoring system has changed since I wrote my Wireframe.
+Originally I planned to have a correct 'FizzBuzz' answer worth 2 points, and any other correct answers worth 1 point; if the answer was FizzBuzz, and the player had clicked on the mathematically correct option of Fizz or Buzz, I would have also given the player 1 point.
+I found this too complicated during the development of the game, however, and so left it at 1 point per correct answer.

+I also planned originally to set the player a sequence of 10 Target Numbers as I thought this would be a good way to set some structure for the player.
+I decided, however, that offering the player the chance to play for as long or as short as they like is fine, and setting a limit to the questions may be an option for future development.

 ## Orientation